quadbio/scRNAseq_analysis_vignette/Tutorial.md

 <img src="images/heatmap_anchor_prediction_sum2clusters.png" align="centre" /><br/><br/>

-### There are others
+### Other methods
-Here we only introduce these two or three methods, but there are of course more.
-Some integration methods, such as CSS and Harmony mentioned above, supports query data projection to the reference data (natively supported by CSS, and [Symphony](https://github.com/immunogenomics/symphony) for Harmony-integrated reference).
+Above we only introduce two (or three) methods, but there are of course more.
+For instance, some integration methods, such as CSS and Harmony mentioned above, supports query data projection to the reference data (natively supported by CSS, and [Symphony](https://github.com/immunogenomics/symphony) for Harmony-integrated reference).
 The limitation, though, is that the reference data would have to be processed using those methods.
 There are also deep-learning-based models which can be used to represent a given reference data set, and then being applied to other data sets for query.
 Examples include [Sfaira](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02452-6) developed by the Theis lab.
 Obviously, this also requires the reference data being processed with the framework.
 All those methods could work better than the introduced methods in some scenarios, while the two/three being introduced here don't have much limitation on analysis being done with the reference data set, and therefore would be the ones we usually try first.

 ## Now starts Part 4: more optional advanced analysis for scRNA-seq data